 New tech generally goes from stupid to exciting to boring

-connected person will have more than 4,900 digital data engagements per day12.
-That means that, on average, we will be giving over information every eighteen seconds in the form of clicks, searches, purchases, friend requests, voice interactions and ways that haven't even been invented yet.
-While that amount of data may sound paralyzing, it also presents a new land of opportunity for customer experience.
+- friend requests, voice interactions and ways that haven't even been invented yet.
+While that amount of data may sound paralysing, it also presents a new land of - opportunity for customer experience.

 Turning data into frictionless experiences